Jessie J cancels all tour dates due to ongoing health struggles

 Jessie J has canceled her upcoming U.S. tour and rescheduled her U.K. and European dates as she is due to undergo surgery again.

-The singer shared her early-stage cancer diagnosis in April this year and had a mastectomy to remove the disease, followed by breast reconstruction surgery.
+The singer, whose real name is Jessica Cornish, shared her early-stage cancer diagnosis in April this year and had a mastectomy to remove the disease, followed by breast reconstruction surgery.

-“Unfortunately I have to have a second surgery - nothing too serious but it has to be done by the end of this year,” the singer said in a statement.
+“Unfortunately I have to have a second surgery - nothing too serious but it has to be done by the end of this year,” the singer, 37, said in a statement.

 “This falls in the middle of the tour I had booked.
 I’m so sorry, I feel frustrated and sad, but I need to be better, I need to be healed.”

 Her U.K. and European dates, scheduled for October 2025, will now be in April 2026.
-The U.S. dates have yet to be rescheduled.
+The U.S. dates, scheduled for November 2025, have been canceled.
+Ticket holders will receive a refund.

+The “Bang Bang” singer did say in an Instagram video that she is looking to reschedule the U.S. dates for next year.

+“I’m spending all my time trying to find time where we can get the venues to make sense again in a slab of time next year,” she said.
+“Please bear with us for the U.S. tour.
+It’s something that I want to do but when the time is right.”

 Join our commenting forum